-- Complete the Hilbert College on-line graduate Application - 2.Submit an admissions statement/essay specifically addressing how the program will be of benefit to you and the community that you serve. - 3.
-Provide official transcripts from ALL prior colleges. - 4.
-Submit two letters of recommendation from employers, professional supervisors, colleagues, or previous professors. - 5.
-Submit a current resume. - 6.
-Possess relevant work experience - Hold a baccalaureate degree from an accredited college or university having earned a cumulative 3.0 grade point average.
+- Complete the Hilbert College online graduate application - Submit an admissions statement/essay specifically addressing how the program will be of benefit to you and the community that you serve. - Provide official transcripts from ALL prior colleges. - Submit two letters of recommendation from employers, professional supervisors, colleagues, or previous professors. - · Submit a current resume. - Possess relevant work experience - Hold a baccalaureate degree from an accredited college or university having earned a cumulative 3.0 grade point average. - Have a personal interview with the Program Director or Chair.

-be admitted on a conditional basis at the discretion of the respective graduate program chair.
-Graduate Admissions Process - All materials, transcripts, etc., should be forwarded to the Office of Admissions.
+Applicants who do not meet the above requirements may be admitted on a conditional basis at the discretion of the respective graduate program chair.
+Graduate Admissions Process - All materials, transcripts, etc, should be forwarded to the Center for Graduate and Online Studies.